khurrumsaleem/ROSE-pyforce/README.md

 python -m pip install pyforce/
 ```

-It is recommended to install the package in a conda environment.

-If you face issues with rendering figures with `pyvista`, please install the dependencies adopting the `environment.yml` file as follows:
+Another option is also provided adopting the `environment.yml` file as follows (If you face issues with rendering figures with `pyvista`, this might solve the problem):

 ```bash
 conda env create -f pyforce/environment.yml